johnstonematt/sudokus/README.md

 ## Solving Techniques

-The `Sudoku` class employs two solving techniques, one a purely "deterministic" technique in which a number is only entered if the program is 100% certain that it is correct, and another which involves making a guess and trying to solve from there (reverting on the guess if the puzzle turns out to be unsolvable).
+The `Sudoku` class employs two solving techniques:
+* A purely "deterministic" technique in which a number is only entered if the program is 100% certain that it is correct.
+* A guessing technique which involves making a guess and trying to solve from there (reverting on the guess if the puzzle turns out to be unsolvable).

 When generating sudoku puzzles (such as the unfinished puzzle one might find in a newspaper), the goal is to generate a puzzle of sufficient difficulty which can be solved deterministically.

-### Input Format
+## Input Format

-The program reads a Sudoku as a row-by-row array of integers, where 0 represents and empty space.
+The program reads (and generates) a Sudoku as a row-by-row array of integers, where 0 represents and empty space.

 ```python
 sudoku_puzzle = [